About the Book

 About the Author

 Julia Lederer is a playwright and actor from Toronto.
-With Love and a Major Organ premiered at the 2012 Toronto Fringe Festival where it was “Patron’s Pick”, “Best of Fringe”, and named “Outstanding New Play” by NOW Magazine.
-In 2015, it had its US premier as part of Strawdog Theatre’s 28th Season in Chicago.
-Julia’s other plays include: Frame (most recently published by The Seven Collective in NYC), Reality Theatre (winner of Driftwood Theatre’s Jury Prize), Boxed In (Hysteria Festival/Buddies in Bad Times), and her first play for young audiences, It’s Nothing, developed as part of Roseneath Theatre’s inaugural Playwrights Unit in 2014.
+Her play With Love and a Major Organ premiered at the 2012 Toronto Fringe Festival where it was “Patron’s Pick”, “Best of Fringe”, and named “Outstanding New Play” by NOW Magazine.
+In 2015, it had its US premiere as part of Strawdog Theatre’s 28th Season in Chicago, and since then it has had many productions in both Canada and the USA.
+Julia’s other plays include: U-R-U, Frame, Reality Theatre Boxed In, The Best Plan for Living Happily, Virtually Friends, and a play for young audiences, It’s Nothing.